-An exciting development in the Green Bay community, the newly-opened Titletown District features fantastic restaurants, an ice-skating rink, a park with outdoor games and, most importantly, a tubing hill!
+An exciting development in the Green Bay community, the newly-opened Titletown District features fantastic restaurants, an ice-skating rink, a park with outdoor games and, most importantly, Ariens Hill: a tubing hill!
 Set to open this winter, this 46-foot man-made hill features three tubing lanes that each total 300 feet, and an automated tube return system for easy winter fun.
 What makes it extra special?
 Instead of walking back up the snowy hill, guests can climb the heated stairs to the top of the hill and gear up for another ride!
 Three snow-making machines ensure that the hill is covered in snowy goodness.

 After an active day on the hill, stop at 46 Below, a bistro underneath the hill for comfort food like creamy tomato bisque, a roast beef sandwich or grilled cheese.
 Or walk over to Hinterland Restaurant and Brewery in the district for farm-to-table cuisine and a craft brew.

-Get ready to snow tube your face off and maybe even catch a little air at this thrilling snow tube park, home to seven tubing slopes and four tow ropes to get tubers back up the hills in no time.
+Get ready to snow tube your face off and maybe even catch a little air at the thrilling Badlands Sno-Park, home to seven tubing slopes and four tow ropes to get tubers back up the hills in no time.
 There truly is a hill for everyone at Badlands: With a gentle Bunny Hill for younger tubers (or those who don’t want to go fast), a Monkey Tail hill with curving slope, longer Big Hill run, easy Camel Back hill or the electrifying 1,300-foot TURBO steep slope, snow tubers can have fun all day (or night) in the lighted park.
 A snack bar provides fuel and warmth for visitors with cider, hot cocoa, coffee and assorted munchies like pizza, nachos and hot dogs.